mitcheltu/house_advantage/PRESENTATION_SCRIPT.md

-# House Advantage — 3-Minute Presentation Script
+# House Advantage — 3-Minute Demo Script

 ---

-**[SLIDE / SCREEN: Landing page at `/`]**
+**[SCREEN: Browser open to home page `/`]**

-Hey everyone — this is **House Advantage**, a civic-tech platform that automatically detects, investigates, and broadcasts statistically anomalous stock trades made by members of Congress.
+Hey everyone — this is **House Advantage**.
+It's a civic-tech platform that automatically detects, investigates, and broadcasts statistically anomalous stock trades made by members of Congress.

-The core idea is simple: congressional representatives are required to disclose their stock trades, but nobody has the time to comb through thousands of filings and figure out which ones are suspicious.
-That's where we come in.
+Members of Congress are required to disclose their stock trades, but nobody has time to comb through thousands of filings and figure out which ones are suspicious.
+House Advantage does that automatically — end to end.

 ---

-**[SLIDE / SCREEN: Explain the ML pipeline briefly]**

-Under the hood, we run every disclosed trade through **two machine-learning models**.
-The first is a **Cohort Model**, trained exclusively on congressional trading patterns.
-The second is a **Baseline Model**, trained on SEC 13-F filings from institutional fund managers — basically, normal professional investors.

-By comparing a trade against both benchmarks, we classify it into one of **four severity quadrants**:

-- **SEVERE** — abnormal compared to *both* Congress and the public.
-These are the big red flags.
-- **SYSTEMIC** — looks normal within Congress, but wildly different from how regular investors trade.
-This is actually the most powerful civic insight — it means the *entire body* is trading in a way outsiders don't.
-- **OUTLIER** — unusual within Congress, but trades like a normal investor.
-Interesting, but less concerning.
-- **UNREMARKABLE** — normal on both measures.
-Nothing to see here.
+**[SCREEN: Point to the navigation bar at the top]**

+Up top you can see the navigation.
+We have two main sections — **Daily**, which is the home page, and **Politicians**, which is the research tool.
+Let's start with what you see when you first land on the site.

 ---

-**[SCREEN: Home page — main video player + severe case tiles]**
+**[SCREEN: Home page — focus on the main video player]**

-So let me walk you through the app.
-When you land on the **home page**, front and center is a **daily AI-generated video report**.
-Every day our pipeline chains **Gemini 2.5 Pro** for script writing, **Google Text-to-Speech** for narration, and **Veo 3.1** for video generation.
-The result is a fully automated news broadcast summarizing the day's most suspicious trades — no human editing required.
+Front and center is an **AI-generated daily video report**.
+Every day, our pipeline scores all newly disclosed trades through two machine-learning models, then chains **Gemini 2.5 Pro** for script writing, **Google Cloud Text-to-Speech** for narration, and **Veo 3.1** for video generation.
+The result is a fully automated investigative news broadcast — zero human editing.

-Below the main player, you'll see a **grid of severe case video tiles**.
-Each tile represents an individual trade flagged as SEVERE.
-You can see the politician's name, the ticker they traded, the date, and the severity label. **Clicking any tile** swaps it into the main player so you can watch that specific deep-dive.
-There's also a "Reset to Daily" button to jump back to the full summary.
-The tiles are paginated so you can browse through all flagged trades.

-Above the video, we show **daily stats** — the report date, whether narration and video are ready, and the pipeline status.
+Right below the video you can see **daily stats chips** showing the report date, pipeline status, and whether narration and video generation completed successfully.

 ---

-**[SCREEN: Navigate to `/politicians`]**
+**[SCREEN: Scroll down to the Severe Case Focus grid]**

-Now let's hop over to the **Politicians** page.
-This is designed for journalists and watchdog organizations who want to dig into a specific member of Congress.

-At the top is a **search bar** — you can type in a name, state, or bioguide ID and results appear instantly with debounced search.
-Results show up as cards with the politician's name, party, state, and chamber.
+Below that is the **Severe Case Focus** panel.
+This is a paginated grid of video tiles — one for each individual trade our models flagged as **SEVERE**, meaning statistically anomalous compared to both Congress *and* normal professional investors.
+Each tile shows the politician's name, the ticker, the trade date, and the severity label.

+**[ACTION: Click one of the severe case tiles]**

+When I click a tile, it swaps into the main player up top so I can watch that specific deep-dive video.
+And notice what appears underneath the video now — a **Sources & Context** panel.

 ---

-**[SCREEN: Click a politician card to expand their profile]**

-When you click a politician, their **full profile** expands inline.
-At the top you get aggregate stats: total number of trades, how many were flagged SEVERE, how many were SYSTEMIC, and their average anomaly scores across both models.

-Below that is a **detailed trade table**.
-Each row shows the trade date, ticker, transaction type, and dollar amount.
-But the really interesting columns are on the right side:

-- There's an inline **SVG sparkline chart** showing 30 days of stock price movement around the trade date, with a red marker on the exact day the trade happened.
-So you can instantly see — did they buy right before a spike?
-Sell right before a crash?

-- Next to that is the **anomaly score** — a visual progress bar from 0 to 100 with a color gradient from green to red, plus a breakdown of the cohort and baseline scores.

-- Then there's the **severity quadrant pill** — color-coded so SEVERE is red, SYSTEMIC is orange, and so on.

-- And finally, if our **Gemini Contextualizer** has investigated the trade, you get an inline report right in the table — a headline, risk assessment, narrative explanation, relevant bill excerpts, a disclaimer, and up to three pieces of supporting evidence.
-This is the AI telling you *why* this trade might matter: what legislation was on the floor, what committees the politician sits on, and whether there's a plausible information advantage.
+**[SCREEN: Focus on the Sources & Context panel beneath the video]**

+This is pulled directly from our **Gemini Contextualizer** — the AI that investigated this trade.
+You can see the **narrative** explaining why the trade was flagged, **key factor tags** showing which anomaly signals drove the score — things like cohort index, baseline index, bill proximity, and committee relevance.

+If the trade overlaps with active legislation, you get a **Bill Reference** section with the excerpt and — importantly — **hyperlinked citations** that take you directly to the bill on Congress.gov.
+There's also a direct link to the **politician's Congress.gov profile** and a link to the **stock's financial data** on Google Finance.
+Every claim is sourced, every link opens in a new tab.
+At the bottom is the automated **disclaimer** noting this is anomaly scoring, not a legal determination.

+**[ACTION: Click "Reset to Daily" to go back to the summary video]**

+I can always click "Reset to Daily" to jump back to the full summary broadcast.

 ---

-**[SCREEN: Scroll through a few examples]**

-So to recap — **House Advantage** is a fully automated pipeline from data ingestion to ML scoring to AI-generated video news.
-It serves three audiences: the **general public** gets daily video reports they can watch passively, **journalists** get a searchable database with deep contextual analysis, and **watchdog organizations** get politician rankings and anomaly breakdowns.

-The entire backend is a **FastAPI** server with a **PostgreSQL** database, the frontend is built in **Next.js 15**, and the media pipeline runs on **Google Cloud** with GCS storage.
-Everything from data collection to video production is automated — the goal is zero human intervention for daily operation.

-Thanks for watching — that's House Advantage.
+**[ACTION: Click "Politicians" in the top nav]**

+Now let's look at the **Politicians** page.
+This is designed for journalists and watchdog organizations who want to investigate a specific member.

+**[ACTION: Type a name into the search bar]**

+There's a **search bar** at the top — I can type a name or state and results appear instantly with debounced search.
+They show up as cards with name, party, state, and chamber.
+The results are paginated if there are many matches.

+**[ACTION: Click a politician card]**

+When I click a politician, their full profile expands inline.
+At the top are **aggregate stats**: total trades, how many were flagged SEVERE, how many SYSTEMIC, and their average anomaly scores across both models.

 ---

+**[SCREEN: Focus on the trade table]**

+Below that is the **trade table** — and this is where it gets interesting.
+Each row has the trade date, ticker, type, and dollar amount.
+But the three columns on the right are the core of the analysis:

+First, an inline **sparkline chart** — that's an SVG rendering of 30 days of stock price around the trade date, with a red vertical marker on the exact day the trade happened.
+So you can instantly see if they bought right before a spike or sold right before a crash.

+Next to that is the **anomaly score** — a gradient progress bar from 0 to 100 with the cohort and baseline breakdowns shown underneath.

+Then there's the **severity quadrant pill** — color-coded red for SEVERE, orange for SYSTEMIC, yellow for OUTLIER, green for UNREMARKABLE.

+---

+**[SCREEN: Focus on the Contextualizer column in the table]**

+And finally, the last column — the **Contextualizer**.
+If Gemini has investigated this trade, you get the full inline report: a headline, the risk level, the AI's narrative explanation, relevant bill excerpts, evidence factors, and the disclaimer.
+This is the AI telling you *why* this trade matters — what legislation was on the floor, what committees the politician sits on, and whether there's a plausible information advantage.

+---

+**[SCREEN: Pull back to show the full app]**

+So that's House Advantage.
+A fully automated pipeline — data ingestion, dual-model ML scoring, Gemini contextual investigation, AI video generation — all running daily with zero human intervention.
+The frontend is built in **Next.js 15**, the backend is **FastAPI** with a **MySQL** database, and media assets are stored in **Google Cloud Storage**.
+Every source is hyperlinked.
+Every video is AI-generated.
+And it runs itself, every single day.

+Thanks for watching.

+---

-*Approximate runtime: ~3 minutes at natural speaking pace.*
+*Approximate runtime: ~3 minutes at natural speaking pace (~150 words/min).*